hashicorp/tf-cloud-webinar/README.md

      -var cluster_name=$TF_VAR_cluster_name
    ```

+1. Create a new branch. `git checkout -b qa`

+1. Set up a new workspace. `terraform workspace new qa`

 1. Set up the workspace to use the VCS provider.

-   1. Under Settings -> Version Control, choose Github and select the
-      repository.

    1. Under Settings -> General, select "auto-apply" and enter the `gcp`
       working directory.

-   1. Under Settings -> Version Control, set auto-triggering to always trigger
+   1. Under Settings -> Version Control, set up the repository and set
-      on run.
+      auto-triggering to always trigger on run.

-1. Branch and open a PR. `git checkout -b disable-http-lb`

-1. Set up a new workspace. `terraform workspace new disable-http-lb`

 1. Push up the variables.
    ```shell